11.6. operator=

 Steps for overloading the assignment operator

-1. Test for self assignment: p1 == p1.
-This step improves the efficiency of the operation by preventing a needless copy and is necessary if memcpy is used.
+1. Test for self assignment: p1 = p1.
+This step improves the efficiency of the operation by preventing a needless copy and is necessary if the function uses memcpy.

 3. Copy each non-pointer member variable by simple assignment or by using memcpy.

-5. Return a reference to the left hand operand (see Figure 1).
+5. Return a reference to the left-hand operand (see Figure 1).

 {